tamada/homebrew-tap/README.md

 * [tjdoe](https://github.com/tamada/tjdoe)
     * anonymizing the programs of the assignments in the programming courses and their score for grades.

-## How to install rrh, uniq2, heatman, qrg, ninerules and/or ttt.
+## How to install rrh, uniq2, heatman, qrg, ninerules, ttt, pochi, and/or tjdoe.

 ```sh
 $ brew tap tamada/brew # <- at the first time